Codeception/codeception.github.com/_posts/2014-10-23-managing-data-with-factorymuffin.markdown

 {% endhighlight %}

 This is how generation of Post and User is defined.
 From the box, Muffin is designed to work with ActiveRecord models, and with Eloquent in particular.
-We will **demonstrate its usage in Laravel application**, however it can be customized to work with Doctrine as well.
-However, that's a subject of another post.
+We will **demonstrate its usage in Laravel application**.
+However FactoryMuffin, can be customized to work with Doctrine as well.

 ## Using Factories in Laravel